stablekernel/aqueduct/source/docs/http/channel.md

 ## Multi-threaded Aqueduct Applications

 Aqueduct applications can - and should - be spread across a number of threads.
 This allows an application to take advantage of multiple CPUs and serve requests faster.
 In Dart, threads are called *isolates*.
 An instance of your `ApplicationChannel` is created for each isolate.
 When your application receives an HTTP request, one of these instances receives the request and processes it.
-Since each application channel is an instance of the same type, these instances are replicas of one another and it doesn't matter which instance processes the request.
+These instances are replicas of one another and it doesn't matter which instance processes the request.
 This isolate-channel architecture is very similar to running multiple servers that run the same application.

 The number of isolates an application will use is configurable at startup when using the [aqueduct serve](../cli/running.md) command.